Crossroads of Rockland History: Mary Mowbray-Clarke

 3/16/2026

-The March episode of "Crossroads of Rockland History" starts streaming on Monday, March 16, at 10 am, on all major podcast platforms and here on the HSRC website.
+The March episode of "Crossroads of Rockland History" began streaming on Monday, March 16, on all major podcast platforms and here on the HSRC website.

-Tune in to the next Crossroads of Rockland History when we will turn our attention to the new exhibition at the Haverstraw Brick Museum, “The Remarkable Landscape Design of Mary Mowbray-Clarke.”
+On this episode we turned our attention to the new exhibition at the Haverstraw Brick Museum, “The Remarkable Landscape Design of Mary Mowbray-Clarke.”

 The Haverstraw Brick Museum is dedicated to preserving the cultural and historical past of the Village of Haverstraw and the vibrant brick industry that created it.
-Come visit the museum and relive the impressive history of this fascinating time and unique area along the Hudson.
+The Haverstraw Brick Museum and Center for Historic Preservation is located at 12 Main Street, in the Village of Haverstraw.

 New episodes of "Crossroads of Rockland History," a program of the Historical Society of Rockland County, premier at www.RocklandHistory.org on the third Monday of each month.
 Join host Clare Sheridan as we explore, celebrate, and learn about our local history, with different topics and guest speakers.
 Our recorded broadcasts are also available for streaming on all major podcasts platforms.